wso2/integration-studio-examples/migration/mule/salesforce-data-retrieval/README.md

       * Search Key - a valid field name for the given object you wil use for matching, e.g. Name for BillingState.
       * Search Value - a value for the Search Key field that will be used for matching, e.g. FL

-13. Click **Submit** button.
+12. Click **Submit** button.

-14. You will see the retrieved data as shown bellow.
+13. You will see the retrieved data as shown bellow.
     ```
     {"QueryResult":{"done":true,"records":[{"@type":"Account","@url":"/services/data/v44.0/sobjects/Account/0012x000004A8yNAAS","Id":"0012x000004A8yNAAS","Name":"WSO2","BillingState":"FL"},{"@type":"Account","@url":"/services/data/v44.0/sobjects/Account/0012x000004A8xWAAS","Id":"0012x000004A8xWAAS","Name":"WSO2","BillingState":"FL"},{"@type":"Account","@url":"/services/data/v44.0/sobjects/Account/0012x000004A9lwAAC","Id":"0012x000004A9lwAAC","Name":"WSO2","BillingState":"FL"}],"totalSize":3}}
     ```
-15. In case of invalid input, the message shown as bellow.
+14. For an invalid input, an error message will be responded as follows.

     ```
     {"Error":"Invalid Salesforce query."}